Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 #5.
 Task completion

-The act of searchers clicking back and forth the search results page and the web pages is called “pogo sticking”.
+This back-and-forth between search results and web pages is called “pogo sticking”.

 pogo sticking

-Suppose if a user lands on a page after searching and spends good time on the site.
-It means that the web result is helping him accomplish his tasks and goals.
+👉 If someone lands on your page after searching and spends good time there, it means your content is helping them accomplish their goals.

-That’s why optimizing your website for user intent and engagement is very important.
+That’s why optimizing your website for user intent and engagement is so important.

 #6.
 Additional needs

-Say a user searches for “how to start a blog?”.
+Let’s say someone searches for “how to start a blog?”

-He clicks on a result and reads it.
+They click a result and read through it.

-Now, he heads back to Google and types in “How to write blog posts?”.
+Then they head back to Google and type “How to write blog posts?”

 Listen.

-Have you ever noticed how Google shows the related search section right below the result we returned from?
+Have you ever noticed how Google shows related searches right below the results when you go back?

-I searched for “How to start a blog”, clicked on a result and returned back.
+I searched for “How to start a blog”, clicked on a result and went back to the search page.

 • What is a blog? (a step back from my original search)

 • How to start a blog on blogger?
-(Google testing me whether I’m next interested in Blogger blog)
+(Google testing if I’m interested in using Blogger)

 • How to start a blog on Instagram?
-(Google testing me whether I’m next interested in the Instagram blog)
+(Google testing if I’m interested in Instagram blogging)

-These are most of the times searches made by other people immediately after searching for “how to start a blog”.
+These suggestions are typically searches that other people make right after searching for “how to start a blog”.

-After knowing how to start a WordPress blog, Google already knows people search for hosting services to start their blog or how to monetize their blog.
+After learning how to start a WordPress blog, Google already knows people typically search for hosting services or how to make money from their blog.

-Like this, Google helps users with additional needs.
+This is how Google helps users with their next needs.

 Audience goal research